cloudposse/terraform-aws-components/.github/PULL_REQUEST_TEMPLATE.md

 - Visit the new repository for that component in the [dedicated GitHub organization](https://github.com/cloudposse-terraform-components).
 - Submit your pull request there.

-For more information about this migration, see the [official announcement and migration details](https://github.com/cloudposse/terraform-aws-components/issues/1177).
+For more information about this migration, see the [official announcement and migration details](https://docs.cloudposse.com/blog/terraform-components-have-moved/).

-Thank you for your understanding and cooperation!
+Thank you for all the contributions and your continued support!

 — The Cloud Posse Team